kristianmandrup/controll/README.md

 In the `Redirecter` class we are setting up a mapping for various path, specifying which notifications/event should cause a redirect to that path.

 If you are rendering or redirecting to paths that take arguments, you can either extend the `#action` class method of your Redirect or Render class implementation or you can define a `#use_alternatives` method in your `FlowHandler` that contains this particular flow logic.

+Note: For mapping paths that take arguments, there should be an option to take a block, closure to be late-evaluated on the controller context ;)

 ## The Executor